SkriptenMk/I_eW_24-28/files/lektionen_hs25/250903/sockets.md

 ---
-title: "6 Python Sockets Example"
+title: "6 Python Sockets: A Simple Client-Server Example"
 date: 2025-09-03
 date-format: DD.MM.YYYY
 author: "Jacques Mock Schindler"
 ---

-In this section, we will explore how to create a simple client-server application using Python sockets.
-This example will demonstrate the basic concepts of socket programming, including how to establish a connection, and send and receive data.
+In this section, we explore how to create a simple client-server application using Python sockets.
+This example will demonstrate the basic concepts of socket programming, including how to establish a connection and send and receive data.

 :::{.callout-note title="Network Socket" appearance="simple"}
-A network socket is a software structure within a network node of a computer network that serves as an endpoint for sending and receiving data across the network.
+A network socket is an endpoint within a host used to send and receive data over a network.
 :::

 ## Communication Structure

 The example will consist of a server that listens for incoming connections and a client that connects to the server.
-The communication will be modelled as a kind of chat service.
+We will model the communication as a simple chat service.

 ## Server Code

-To run the following example code there is no virtual environment required.
-The example uses just core Python libraries.
+You don't need a virtual environment.
+The example uses only the Python standard library.
 Below is the working code example for the
 <a
 href="https://github.com/SkriptenMk/I_eW_24-28/blob/main/files/lektionen_hs25/250903/socket_server.py"
-download="socket_server.py">socket server:</a>
+download="socket_server.py">socket server</a>:

 ```python
 # socket_server.py